onigetoc/bootapps/README.md

 =================

-Create a web application with Bootstrap and Bootapps
+Create One Page Application with Bootstrap and Bootapps for mobile and desktop application

 Demo
 -----------